 One of the more amusing parts of my day is picking up the Wall Street Journal and the New York Times.

-I've worked for liberals and conservatives before and something I've noticed is this: They generally read one of these papers or the other.
+I have worked for liberals and conservatives before and something I have noticed is this: they generally read one of these papers or the other.
 They do not read both because reading something that does not agree with how they feel about life and the world would make them cringe.
 They read the stuff they do and gravitate towards reading the stuff they do because it supports what they already believe and makes them feel good about themselves.

 You generally cannot change what people believe.
 They are going to side one way or the other no matter what.